onepub-dev/nginx-le/README.md

 The configure command saves a number settings so that you don't have to repeat them when running other commands.

 The configure command also lets you setup where the content is to be served.
-Nginx-LE provides for both a simple wwwroot path as well as configuring a set of locations and upstream servers.
+Nginx-LE provides for both a simple wwwroot path as well as configuring a set of location and upstream servers.

 If you are running a server in private mode it also requests a password to encrypt your DNS server api keys so that you don't have to re-enter the keys each time you want to acquire a certificate.